-When a hair follicle becomes obstructed, a pilar cyst is formed.
+Pilar cysts, those small, benign bumps that can appear on your scalp, often raise questions about their removal and the potential regrowth of hair in the treated area.
 They may occur anywhere on your body, but the scalp is the most prevalent location.
 In most cases, pilar cysts pose no threat to your health.
 However, pilar cysts may be annoying and cause discomfort while combing hair, even if they are not hazardous.
-So pilar cysts need to be removed by a doctor.
-But there is one doubt that remains in one mind is, will hair grow back after pilar cyst removal?

 Hair would not regrow over the scar if it was surgically removed.
 That being said, it is possible that hair might regrow if the cyst is self-healing.